tensorflow/tensorflow/tensorflow/g3doc/how_tos/summaries_and_tensorboard/index.md

 ## Launching TensorBoard

-To run TensorBoard, use the command
+To run TensorBoard, use the following command (alternatively `python -m tensorflow.tensorboard`)

 ```bash
 tensorboard --logdir=path/to/log-directory